GRANTS MADE

 2023

-● National Coalition for Sexual Freedom (NCSF): $1,000 to help cover printing bills for the booklet What Professionals Should Know About Consensual Non-Monogamy and other educational literature.
-"So far this year we have tabled at 8 professional conferences where we advocate, provide information and brochures, and teach classes.
-We continue this high level of activity throughout the year," writes NCSF.
+● National Coalition for Sexual Freedom (NCSF): $1,000 to help cover printing bills for the booklet What Professionals Should Know About Consensual Non-Monogamy.
+Writes NCSF, "So far this year we have tabled at 8 professional conferences where we advocate, provide information and brochures, and teach classes.
+We continue this high level of activity throughout the year."
 The $1,000 will "support our continued printing and supplying of educational materials freely at events, freely online in downloadable format, and freely in print to individuals and organizations who request these materials through our website.
-During the American Psychological Association (APA) conference we tabled at recently, we gave out 96 of the CNM booklet."
+During the American Psychological Association (APA) conference we tabled at recently, we gave out 96 of the CNM booklets."

-● Loving More Nonprofit: $5,000 to pay expenses for low-income/DEI presenters to travel to and present talks/workshops at the Poly Living convention to be held in Philadelphia in February 2024, and to provide scholarships for low-income polyfolks who could not otherwise afford the convention registration.
-This will be the first Poly Living East after a hiatus of three years.
-We hope the grant will not only increase and diversify the number of Poly Living attendees and presenters, but will also help the polyamory movement's flagship conference to get back on its feet following the covid gap.
+● Loving More Nonprofit: $5,000 to pay expenses for low-income and marginalized-community presenters to travel to and present talks/workshops at the Poly Living convention to be held in Philadelphia February 9-11, 2024, and to provide scholarships for low-income polyfolks who could not otherwise afford the convention registration.
+This will be the first Poly Living East convention after a hiatus of three years.
+We hope the grant will not only increase and diversify the number of Poly Living attendees and presenters, but will also help the polyamory movement's original conference to get back on its feet following the Covid gap.

 "While prior research has examined the experiences of polyamorous individuals, research has yet to actually capture key network experiences.
 Given that polyamory is inherently a collective and network-based relationship model, this kind of data is crucial."